 In severe cases of overfeeding, you could make your horse very sick.

 While a small dose of chocolate is probably not going to immediately harm your horse, it’s still something to avoid.
 Chocolate is full of calories and sugar that can lead to weight gain and metabolic disorders.
 Plus, the theobromine in chocolate is bad for your horse and might cause an upset stomach or worse.
 Prolonged feeding could even result in addiction.
-So, as a general rule, the same as for dogs, horses should never be fed chocolate.
+So, as a general rule, horses should never be fed chocolate.